BGD-1DAY00/Alert-User/README.md

 Verify the Correctness:
     - I didn't write any test cases, even in my fetch statements I didn't write any try/catch statemets
     - I just ran it alot of times, reflecting on it now i should have done more
+    - I tried many async awaits calls, i have used them in the past but i guess i still need more experiance in making that call, i also tried an axios call and was unsuccessfull

  What didn't you get to, or what else might you do with more time?
       - write some test cases